The Client Data Act is currently being considered in parliament. The committees present amendments to the law.

 National interface for recording provisions of information and refusals

-The national browser-based interface is implemented by Kela.
+The national browser-based interface has been implemented by Kela.
 With the interface, social welfare and healthcare professionals can enter the informing of patients as well as their refusals by virtue of the new Client Data Act.
 Social welfare and healthcare organisations can utilise the interface until the new features are available in their own systems.
 The information system suppliers can also utilise the interface by integrating it in the patient data system.

 Implementations in social welfare services